Green Beret · Midland-Odessa Truck Accident Attorney

 Midland-Odessa Truck Accident Lawyer

-The heart of the Permian Basin — America's most productive oil field — where oilfield truck traffic drives over 1,200 crashes per year.
+The heart of the Permian Basin, the most productive oil field in the country, where heavy oilfield truck traffic makes the roads some of the most dangerous in Texas.

 30+